 Through MDDA, Land O'Lakes and leading Malawian dairy farmers developed radio programs that delivered educational messages on topics such as animal husbandry and marketing.
 The program also facilitated farmers' access to mobile banking services, livestock insurance products, and extension text messages through cell phones over the ESOKO.com network.

 Since the program started, smallholder milk production exceeded 15 million liters.
 Over 70 percent of that milk reached processors.
 For 3,400 smallholder farmers now connected to the value chain, their incomes increased an average of 41 percent during the five-year program.

 Land O'Lakes is working in other parts of Malawi through a new Food for Progress program funded by the United States Department of Agriculture (USDA).
 In two eastern districts of Central Malawi, Land O'Lakes will assist 51,000 severely food insecure farmers, particularly women, to learn best practices for raising small livestock and producing rice and cassava.

 Land O'Lakes, Inc. (www.landolakesinc.com) is a national, farmer-owned food and agricultural cooperative with annual sales of nearly $13 billion.
 The nation's second-largest cooperative and number 210 on the Fortune 500, Land O'Lakes does business in all 50 states and more than 60 countries.
-Operating as a not-for-profit division of the cooperative, since 1981, Land O'Lakes International Development has improved the quality of life for millions of people in 76 nations through more than 275 projects worldwide that are generating economic growth, improving health and nutrition, and alleviate poverty by facilitating market-driven business solutions.
+Operating as a division of the cooperative, since 1981, Land O'Lakes International Development Division has improved the quality of life for millions of people in 76 nations through more than 275 projects worldwide that are generating economic growth, improving health and nutrition, and alleviate poverty by facilitating market-driven business solutions.